Funding and Support

 Funding

-One of the biggest challenges in delivering arts events and activities can be securing the funding to realise your vision, so Maidstone Borough Council (MBC) has now launched a new 'Creative Communities Grant' scheme.
+One of the biggest challenges in delivering arts events and activities can be securing the funding to realise your vision.
+Below you will find details of a number of grant schemes available, including national and local funders.

 Creative Communities Grants

-MBC has introduced the 'Creative Communities Grants' to support events and activities that encourage arts engagement and community cohesion in Maidstone.
-They are funded by the UK Government through the UK Shared Prosperity Fund.
+These grants are offered directly by MBC and are designed to support events and activities that encourage arts engagement and community cohesion in the Maidstone Borough.

 Grant range: £500 - £2,000